mrhubbs/mrhubbs/README.md

 > A little thought goes a long way.
 A lot of thought goes a lot further.

 I learned this the hard way early in my career.
-I believe that thinking combined with being adaptable, iterating under uncertainties, learning humbly and leveraging everyone's strengths is a sure-fire recipe for success.
+I believe that thinking ahead combined with adaptability, iterating under uncertainties, learning humbly and leveraging everyone's strengths is a sure-fire recipe for success.

 I like meta thinking.
 This includes thinking about how we work (processes & methods) and creating software that is flexible, configurable, reusable and content-centric.